 Real Volunteer Stories

-Read stories from a few of the approximately 250 dedicated volunteers at The University of Kansas Hospital and The University of Kansas Cancer Center.
+Read stories from a few of the dedicated volunteers who have supported the needs of The University of Kansas Health System and The University of Kansas Cancer Center.

 Marlene Deal has been volunteering at The University of Kansas Cancer Center-Lee’s Summit since the program launched more than 2 years ago.
 A cancer survivor and former patient, Deal advocated for a volunteer program and was the first one to sign up.

 Jean Stalcup has missed only a couple of days of volunteering during her tenure as a volunteer.
 She reserves Tuesdays for volunteering and has amassed an impressive 1,716 hours since she started.
 She is very giving and caring, and is devoted to the patients and families she serves.